VarshithaCVasireddy/Sensitive-Information_Redactor/README.md

 referred: https://github.com/vladimarius/pyap

 ### vi. redact_concept(data,concepts)
 In this function the whole sentence which contains the concepts argument word will be redacted.
 Synonyms for the concepts arguments will be taken with the help of **wordnet.synsets(concepts)** and **.name()** for the lemmation will give synonyms list.
+The word is converted into lower case and then synonyms of it are taken.
 The data is converted into sentences using **sent_tokenize(data)** and then into words.
 And each word is checked with the synonyms list and if any word is matching the synonym list then the entire sentence of that particular word is replaced by blocked character.
 ~~~
 def redact_concept(data,concepts):
     synonyms = []
     concept_redacted_list = []
     for concept in concepts:
-        for syn in wordnet.synsets(concept):
+        for syn in wordnet.synsets(concept.lower()):
             synonyms += [l.name() for l in syn.lemmas()]
     l = WordNetLemmatizer()
     sentences = sent_tokenize(data)
     for s in sentences:
         tokens = word_tokenize(s)
+        list2 = []
+        for words1 in tokens:
+            list2.append(words1.lower())
-        tok_lemmas = [l.lemmatize(token) for token in tokens]
+        tok_lemmas = [l.lemmatize(token) for token in list2]

         for tok_lemma in tok_lemmas:
-            if tok_lemma in synonyms:
+            if tok_lemma.lower() in synonyms:
                 concept_redacted_list = concept_redacted_list + [s]
                 data = data.replace(s, '\u2588'* len(s))
                 continue

     return data, concept_redacted_list
 ~~~
 Data file after redaction and the list of redacted sentences are returned.